Badsworth/pfml_scripts/docs/portal/error-handling.md

     await myApi.update(patchData)
   } catch (error) {
     // Handle any API errors
-    appErrorsLogic.catchError(error)
+    errorsLogic.catchError(error)
   }
 }
 ```

 ## App Errors Logic hook

-The `useAppErrorsLogic` hook is where errors get sent to for processing and storing.
+The `useErrorsLogic` hook is where errors get sent to for processing and storing.

-When `appErrorsLogic.catchError` receives a `ValidationError` holding the API response's errors, it parses each API error and creates an `AppErrorInfo` instance with a `message` generated from the API issue's `type`, `rule`, and `field` properties.
+When `errorsLogic.catchError` receives a `ValidationError` holding the API response's errors, it parses each API error and creates an `ErrorInfo` instance with a `message` generated from the API issue's `type`, `rule`, and `field` properties.
 See the `getMessageFromApiIssue` method for how i18n keys are generated.

 If you're unsure what i18n key will be generated for the issue, you can trigger the error in local development and view the console to see what key it says is missing: